ibm-cloud-docs/openshift/openshift_tutorial.md

 {:shortdesc}

 1. From the [Red Hat OpenShift on IBM Cloud console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}, select your OpenShift cluster, then click **OpenShift web console**.
-2. Explore the different areas of the OpenShift web console, described as follows.test **OpenShift web console overview**: Click the dropdown menu in the **OpenShift Container Platform** menu bar.
+2. Explore the different areas of the OpenShift web console, described as follows.<p></p>
+    **OpenShift web console overview**: Click the dropdown menu in the **OpenShift Container Platform** menu bar.
     * **Service Catalog**: Browse the catalog of built-in services that you can deploy on OpenShift.For example, if you already have an `node.js` app that is hosted in GitHub, you can click the **Languages** tab and deploy a **JavaScript** app.
 The **My Projects** pane provides a quick view of all the projects that you have access to, and clicking on a project takes you to the Application Console.
     * **Application Console**: For each project namespace that you have access to, you can manage and view logs for your {site.data.keyword.openshiftshort}} resources such as pods, services, routes, builds, images, or persistent volume claims.
 You can also add services from the catalog to the project.